ICanBoogie/Routing/README.md

 ## Dispatching a request

-Routes are dispatcher by a [RouteDispatcher][] instance, which can be used on its own or as a _domain dispatcher_ by a [RequestDispatcher][] instance.
+Routes are dispatched by a [RouteDispatcher][] instance, which may be used on its own or as a _domain dispatcher_ by a [RequestDispatcher][] instance.

 ```php